simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_adaptivity_test.rst

     :align: center
     :scale: 80%

-    Device Networking
+    Device Network Provisioning

-- After successful connection, set ``Pakcet Num`` to a sufficiently large value, such as 20000000, to meet the long traffic test time.
+- After successful connection, set ``Pakcet Num`` to a sufficiently large value, such as 20000000, to ensure a sufficient traffic test duration.

 - Set ``Server PORT`` to 8080, ``Socket ID`` to 54, and change ``Packet Delay`` to 1 to meet certification requirements.